Muneeb-ii/Crypto-Price-Predictor/README.md

 3. The script will:
    - Load historical data
    - Fetch recent data from CoinGecko
+   - Engineer features (including price range-specific features)
+   - Drop rows with missing values
+   - Select the most important features for each coin using RFE and LASSO
-   - Train the model
+   - Train a price range-specific Random Forest model
    - Generate predictions
    - Save results and plots

 ## Output

 The script generates:
-- `prediction_metrics.csv`: Contains MAE, MSE, RMSE, and MAPE for each cryptocurrency
+- `prediction_metrics.csv`: Contains MAE, MSE, RMSE, MAPE, selected features, and price range for each cryptocurrency
 - `predictions_[coin].png`: Plot of actual vs predicted prices for each coin
-- `rmse_comparison.png`: Comparison of RMSE across all cryptocurrencies
+- `rmse_comparison_by_range.png`: Comparison of RMSE across all cryptocurrencies, grouped by price range

 ## Data Structure